timsong-cpp/papers/xxxx_horses/horses.md

 It is hard to believe that we are still relitigating design decisions embodied in the most fundamental concept of the entire ranges library _five years after_ we shipped it in an international standard.
-This design space was exhaustively explored by the original authors of the ranges library before we standardized it, and again after that.
+This design space was exhaustively explored by the original authors of the ranges library before we standardized it, and again after that in the various forums of WG21.
 There is no new information coming in that would justify such an exercise.

 Yet here we are.